Artigas Airport

-Artigas International Airport (IATA: ATI, ICAO: SUAG) is an airport serving Artigas, capital of the Artigas Province of Uruguay.
+Artigas International Airport (IATA: ATI, ICAO: SUAG) is an airport serving Artigas, capital of the Artigas Department of Uruguay.
 The airport is 2 km west of the city, and is close to the border with Brazil.

 The airport was opened in November 1973.

 The Artigas non-directional beacon (Ident: AT) is located 0.7 nmi off the threshold of Runway 29.
 The Monte Caseros VOR-DME (Ident: MCS) is located 59.1 nmi west of the airport.